The Ultimate Beginner’s Guide to Scrum

 Although initially designed for software development teams, Scrum has now become popular across many other fields, from marketing to project management.

-In this post, we’ll explain the basics every Scrum newbie needs to know including what is Scrum methodology, and how to implement it with a little help of Creately to run and manage your projects.
+In this post, we’ll explain the basics every Scrum newbie needs to know including what is Scrum, and how to implement it with a little help from Creately to run and manage your projects.

 According to Ken Schwaber and Jeff Sutherland – who developed Scrum and the Scrum Guide – Scrum is defined as